Moroccan Bean Soup Recipe

 3 quarts (12 cups) water

-1 pound large lima beans, soaked 2 hours or overnight
+1 pound large lima beans or other white beans, soaked overnight

 4 cups canned crushed tomatoes